Espyo/Pikifen/readme.md

 * Scripting for custom objects using finite state machines.
 * Tools to help with debugging custom content.
 * A comprehensive but easy-to-follow manual to help with making content.
+* A pack system, designed to make sharing custom content easy.
 * Customizable control schemes.
 * Filled with quality-of-life features and details, both for gameplay and for content-making.
-* Fairly low system requirements, no special permissions to run, no need to install, and less than 50 MB when extracted.
+* Fairly low system requirements, 60FPS, no special permissions to run, no need to install, and less than 50 MB when extracted.
 * Made almost entirely from scratch, as free and open-source software, for Windows, Linux (Steam Deck too!), and Mac.
 * Organized codebase with very few external dependencies.
 * The source "code" for some of the graphics and songs is also available.